JaseZiv/chessR/README.md

 #### Analysis Data

-The following function will extract the same data that the `get_raw_game_data()` function will, however this functions will also include additional columns to make analysing data easier.
+The following function will extract the same data that the `get_raw_game_data()` function will, however this function will also include additional columns to make analysing data easier.

 The function can be used either on a single player, or a character vector of multiple players.